Jailhouse Medicine - A Private Contractor Flourishes Despite Controversy Over Prisoner Deaths

 Kentucky is one of only a few states that do not automatically restore voting rights to those with criminal convictions after they have completed their sentences, and an estimated 140,000 Kentuckians do not have the right to vote.
 Governor Bevin’s move puts Kentucky back on the short list of states that largely ban ex-felons from voting.
 Most states have some form of voting restrictions due to felony convictions; some don’t let parolees or probationers vote, while 10 states limit voting even after a prison sentence has been fully served.
 Only Maine and Vermont do not disenfranchise people with criminal records, who can vote even while incarcerated.

-Although ex-felons in Kentucky who completed the voting restoration process before Beshear left office will be able to retain their voting rights, all other convicted felons must individually ...
+Although ex-felons in Kentucky who completed the voting restoration process before Beshear left office will be able to retain their voting rights, all other convicted felons must individually appeal to the ...

 A Kentucky state jury found for the defendants in a lawsuit alleging a jail guard and nurse failed to monitor and treat a pretrial detainee’s serious medical condition, resulting in her death.
 Recently, however, the Court of Appeals reversed and remanded for a new trial.